pnp/powershell/documentation/Get-PnPAzureADGroup.md

 ## DESCRIPTION

-Allows to retrieve list of Azure Active Directory groups.
+Allows to retrieve a list of Azure Active Directory groups.
 Those can be a security, distribution or Microsoft 365 group.
 By specifying `Identity` option it is possible to get a single group.

 ## EXAMPLES